yufengliu15/yufengliu/src/assets/blogcontent/About The Website.md

 After days of digging around I saw one Stack Overflow post that had the exact issue as me, and provided a detailed step by step on how to generate a proper token. *I will never forget you, Stack Overflow guy*

 #### Pitfall
 After generating a correct token (which I verified using [AdvancedRESTClient](https://www.advancedrestclient.com/)), Google Photos API still sent back an error.
 As a hail mary, I decided to search up "Google Photos API Service Accounts".
 Turns out, Google Photos API does not support service accounts.
-So I essentially was trying to accomplish an impossible task.
+So I essentially was **trying to accomplish an impossible task**.

 ### Google Drive API
 After that setback, I decided to switch to querying from Google Drive.
 While slightly less optimal, I was too stubborn to switch to an entirely different "database".